 The law says a matter is established out of the mouth of two or three witnesses.
 Charles Whitaker contends this can also be two different trips or appearances by the same person.
 The second coming of Christ will be a second witness, and the same kinds of p. . .

-To some, the virgin birth is a major teaching.
-However, Richard Ritenbaugh shows that it is only one of several signs that prove Jesus is the promised Messiah.
-Moreover, its major purpose is not to glorify Mary but her divine Son!
+To some, the virgin birth is a major teaching, but it is only one of several signs that prove Jesus is the Messiah.
+Its major purpose is not to glorify Mary.

 All four gospels include Zechariah's prophecy that Messiah would ride into Jerusalem on a donkey.
 This misunderstood beast has a unique symbolic meaning.